 Why would we be requesting electronics, when Camp Alleghany abides by a no-tech policy for campers?

-Well, for that very simple reason… BECAUSE we keep camp life and tent life and tent row technology free, we find ourselves a bit limited in some of our program areas.
-We have brainstormed and thought of a couple of simple solutions,.
+Well, for a very ironic reason…it’s because we keep camp life and tent life and tent row technology free, we find ourselves in need of some technology in some of our program areas.
+So we’ve brainstormed and thought of a couple of simple solutions.
+And we could use your help.

 - Old iPods or iPhones.